MultiverseLearningProducts/swe/src/bootcamp/wk3/day1.md

     background-color: rgb(255, 228, 225);
 }
 ```
-Now we need to update our `index.html` file to also request this file from the server.
+Now we update our `index.html` file to also request this file from the server.
 ```html
 <!DOCTYPE html>
 <html>